opl-/beatsaber-http-status/protocol.md

 ### `noteCut` event

-Fired when a note is cut.
+Fired when a note is correctly cut.

 Contains only the `performance` property of [Status object](#status-object) and a `noteCut` property as described in [Note cut object](#note-cut-object).